Man arrested after Invercargill incident leaves three hurt, one critically

-Invercargill police have arrested an 18-year-old man after a disorder incident last night left three people injured, including one critically.
+Invercargill police have arrested an 18-year-old man after a disorder incident on Friday night that left three people injured, including one critically.

-Police said the incident happened at a property in Steel Rd, Lorneville, last night.
+Police said the incident happened at a property in Steel Rd, Lorneville on Friday.

 One person was transported to hospital in critical condition and two others sustained non-life-threatening injuries.